thomashirtz/notion-clear-trash/README.md

 # notion-clear-trash

-Script to clear the trash of all the workspace of your Notion account.
+Script to clear the trash of all the workspaces of your Notion account.

 This repository is strongly inspired from the project [notion-clear-trash](https://github.com/axyyu/notion-clear-trash) of the user [axyyu](https://github.com/axyyu).
 However, some modification has been done in order to delete the trash of all the workspaces instead of only the current workspace.